Take a peek into my “on the go” pain relief bag!

 I have found that by alternating ice with my PEMF treatments I am able to combat new injuries and keep old ones from becoming a bigger problem.

-When my muscles demand heat and I am not somewhere that I am able to use an electric heating pad, I just slap on a heat patch!
+When my muscles demand heat and I am not somewhere that I can use an electric heating pad, I used to slap on a heat patch.
+At the time they were convenient, affordable, and effective.
+I can’t tell you how many outings have been saved because of them.
+But there was one problem.

 There you have it, my “on the go” must-have products!

-Do you have a must-have a pain relief product that can be used wherever you go?
+What are your must-have pain relief products that can be used wherever you go?